 J Williams featuring K.One “Night of Your Life”

 “Night of Your Life” is a bog-standard late 2000s electronic-inspired R&B tune.
-The video creates a pool party, which mainly involves J, maybe two of this male friends, and a whole lot of women.
-It’s an odd set-up – were they having a girls-only pool party and J crashed it?
+The video creates a pool party, which mainly involves J, about two of his male friends, and a whole lot of women.
+It’s an odd set-up — were they having a girls-only pool party and J crashed it?
 Weirdly enough, for a pool party, no one actually gets in the pool.
 They just dance around it, staying behind the glass safety barrier.
 The video also features one of the party guests who is seen passed out/sleeping on the floor, wearing only underwear and a robe.
 What happened to her isn’t clear, but she’s very happy when her iPhone rings and it’s J Williams.

 Director: Anthony Plant